If you cannot find your question here, please contact pressuresuite@keller-pressure.com or create a new issue on GitHub.

 }

-The data format is called JSON (standard) and can be easily decrypted by all programming languages.
+This data format is called JSON, a standard format that can be easily processed by all programming languages.

 An API is very powerful.
-A customer can use the API to pick up all his data, save it or just show how it suits him.
+A customer can use the API to retrieve all of their data, save it, or display it in whatever way suits them best.

-All data is stored in an EU data center in Ireland in an SQL database.
+All data is stored in an EU data center in Ireland in a SQL database.
 It is automatically backed up every 10 minutes.

 The entire system is not that complicated.

 The cloud is very safe.
 It uses modern processes, best practices, and tools.
 Everything was audited by Windows Azure experts (Microsoft MVP experts).
-Authorization is managed externally (by Microsoft Azure Active Directory B2C).
-So, if you want to hack accounts from PressureSuite Cloud, then you have to hack Microsoft first.
-Without proper authorization, it is not possible to get data.
+Authorization is managed externally by Microsoft Azure Active Directory B2C.
+This means that compromising PressureSuite Cloud accounts would require compromising Microsoft first.
+Without proper authorization, it is not possible to access data.
 You can only query the data assigned to the user.
 This means that a validly authorized user cannot see other users’ data.
-This is even backed up at the database level (role-level feature SQL Server).
+This is even backed up at the database level (SQL Server row-level security).

-The greatest risk is not that our system (or Microsoft’s) or a password is hacked, but that a customer mistakenly redistributes the password by themselves.
+The greatest risk is not that our system, Microsoft’s systems, or a password is hacked, but that a customer accidentally shares the password.

 Microsoft Azure is one of the top three players in cloud services and meets several standards.

-Security is one of the key features and concerns in IoT/cloud projects.
+Security is one of the key features and concerns in IoT and cloud projects.

-This data center is in the EU and subject to EU regulations (EU Data Protection Regulation (DSGVO)) (i.e., no data may be shared with data centers outside the EU, especially not with US). https://www.microsoft.com/de-de/TrustCenter/Privacy/gdpr/default.aspx
+This data center is located in the EU and is subject to EU regulations, including the General Data Protection Regulation (GDPR).
+This means that data may not be shared with data centers outside the EU, especially not with the US. https://www.microsoft.com/de-de/TrustCenter/Privacy/gdpr/default.aspx

 In addition:

-To reduce the computing power needed to show the loaded measurement points in the chart (which is quite scarce when using a browser) a downsample algorithm is used.
-This algorithm reduces the displayed measurement points to a maximum number of 1500pts / channel.
-The algorithm is based on Largest Triangle Three Buckets algorithm described by Sveinn Steinarsson in his master thesis “Downsampling Time Series for Visual Representation” at the Faculty of Industrial Engineering, Mechanical Engineering and Computer Science University of Iceland (https://skemman.is/handle/1946/15343).
+To reduce the computing power needed to display measurement points in the chart, which is limited in a browser, a downsampling algorithm is used.
+This algorithm reduces the displayed measurement points to a maximum of 1500 points per channel.
+It is based on the Largest Triangle Three Buckets algorithm described by Sveinn Steinarsson in the master’s thesis “Downsampling Time Series for Visual Representation” at the Faculty of Industrial Engineering, Mechanical Engineering and Computer Science, University of Iceland (https://skemman.is/handle/1946/15343).